HISTORY OF CHRISTMAS EVE AND THE BATTLE OF THE BULGE: 77 YEARS AGO

 Hitler believed that it would take two weeks for the Americans to coordinate a response with the British.
 He hoped to split the Allied forces and close the port of Antwerp, the largest held by the Allies on the continent, by using a “bulge” through Belgium.
 The attack came as a complete surprise.

-But the price was dear; 100,000 Americans were either killed or injured.
+But the price was dear.
+There were about 90,000 American casualties, including 19,000 killed, 47,5000 wounded, and 23,000 missing or captured.
 This represented a tenth of all American casualties in World War II.

-My father told me only one story of his time in that area, that I can share only in part.
+My father told me just one story of his time in that area that I can share only in part.
 He and his squad had camped at night in the snow.
 They defended their patch of land as American soldiers around him fell in battle.

-On this Christmas Eve, over three-quarters of a century later, remember to hold your loved ones close in the warmth of your love.
+On this Christmas Eve, over three-quarters of a century later, remember to hold your dear ones close in the warmth of your love.

 Bill Petro, your friendly neighborhood historian